robomechanics/MiniRHex/Assembly/readme.md

     * Connection: M2.5x25 bolts from McMaster

 11. Slide each servo into a servo sleeve.

+Before connecting each servo sleeve to the foundation, configure each of the servo IDs by connecting them with the provided wires individually to the mainboard.

+Instructions on how to [Configure Servo IDs](https://github.com/robomechanics/MiniRHex#configure-servo-ids).

 12. Connect each servo sleeve to the foundation.
   * Orientation: Be sure all legs face forward (semicircle faces the mainboard).